Heftziba: History

 The kibbutz was founded in 1922 by Jewish immigrants from Czechoslovakia and Germany.
 It was named after the farm adjacent to Hadera, where the original settlers worked before they relocated and founded the community.
 The name, chosen by Olga Hankin, derives from the Bible, where God speaks about his love for Israel: "My delight in her."
 (Isaiah 62:4).

 According to the 1922 census of Palestine conducted in 1922 by the British Mandate authorities, Heftziba had a population of 125 inhabitants, consisting of 123 Jews and 2 Muslims.

-The nearby Palestinian village of Ṣaffūriya had been almost emptied of its 4000 inhabitants in July 1948 during the 1948 Arab–Israeli War.
-By early January 1949, about 500 villagers had filtered back, but "neighbouring settlements coveted Saffuriya lands".
-The "Northern Front" ordered the villagers eviction, which was carried out the 7th of January 1949.
-Land in Saffuriya was then distributed to its neighbouring Jewish settlements.

-In February 1949, 1000 Dunams of land in Ṣaffūriya was given to Heftziba.

-On Thursday, July 31, 1986, at approximately 5:00 PM, ten teenager members of the kibbutz were killed following a head-on collision with a semi-trailer, while driving back from a summer camp.
+On Thursday, July 31, 1986, at approximately 5:00 PM, nine teenage members of the kibbutz and their driver were killed following a head-on collision with a semi-trailer while driving back from a summer camp.
 The disaster left a mark of terrible sadness on the kibbutz, and a long-standing conflict between some of the kibbutz members.